dlizcano/dlizcano.github.io/_posts/2025-09-09-Animating-Deforestation.md

 {% include video id="1117592797" provider="vimeo" %}

+{: .notice--
-> It's disheartening to see the rapid rise in deforestation since 2015, especially the dramatic explosion of forest loss within Los Katios National Park in 2021.
-This trend is a clear and alarming threat to the park's biodiversity and ecological integrity.
+It's disheartening to see the rapid rise in deforestation since 2015, especially the dramatic explosion of forest loss within Los Katios National Park in 2021.
+This trend is a clear and alarming threat to the park's biodiversity and ecological integrity. warning}

 <p>